 Modernize your open source data processing

-Cost effective and secure OSS for data science
+Intelligent and seamless OSS for data science

 Fully managed and automated big data open source software

 Serverless deployment, logging, and monitoring let you focus on your data and analytics, not on your infrastructure.
 Reduce TCO of Apache Spark management by up to 57%.
 Enable data scientists and engineers to build and train models 5X faster, compared to traditional notebooks, through integration with Vertex AI Workbench.
 The Dataproc Jobs API makes it easy to incorporate big data processing into custom applications, while Dataproc Metastore eliminates the need to run your own Hive metastore or catalog service.